 Our offer is basically aimed at adults.
 Persons under the age of 16 may not transmit any personal data to us without the consent of their parents or legal guardians.

-If you contact us by e-mail, telephone or fax, your request including all personal data (name, request) will be stored and processed by us for the purpose of processing your request.
+If you contact us by e-mail or telephone, your request including all personal data (name, request) will be stored and processed by us for the purpose of processing your request.
 We do not pass on this data without your consent.

 This data is processed on the basis of Art.
 6 Para.
 1 lit. b DSGVO if your request is related to the performance of a contract or is necessary for the implementation of pre-contractual measures.